-From sesame to safflower, there are tons of cooking oils on the market.
+From sesame to safflower there are tons of cooking oils on the market and even more cooking oil jargon to get to know.
+For instance, what exactly is a smoke point?
 To help you cook more often and cook better this year, we’re sharing everything you need to know about cooking oils.

 Let’s start with the basics: